 When my young friend told me there’d be no back to school for her, my heart bled.
 I also had a flashback to my community college days.
 The summer was ending and all my friends were moving on to university while I had to get a job because things were…complicated.

 My friends had been excited about the courses they’d be taking, the hall (dorm) they’d be on and which friend from school would be their dorm-mate.
 While they were picking out notebooks and things for their dorm room, I was busy writing resumes and hand-delivering them.

-My heart bled for this young girl when she told me that she wasn’t going to university this year because “it was complicated”.
+My heart bled for this young girl when she told me she wasn’t going to university the year after community college because “it was complicated”.
 Especially since I knew her best friend was ensconced on hall waiting for school to begin.
+Along with most of her youth group from church.
+She’d be one of the few left behind.
+Because things were complicated, she’d have to get a job in the hopes of saving enough to cover her tuition.

-Sad to say one of the things that happen to young adults who have to go to work to “earn their tuition” is that they never get to go back to school.
+Sad to say, one of the things that happen to young adults who have to go to work to “earn their tuition”, is that they never get to go back to school.
 Too often they get “stuck” in the working world.
-Sometimes they start a family before realizing their dreams thus permanently putting that hope of obtaining a degree on hold.
+Sometimes, they start a family before realizing their dreams thus permanently putting the hope of obtaining a degree on hold.

-www.EdX.org – Users can sign up to take courses from MIT, Harvard, Linux, Microsoft.
+www.EdX.org – Users can sign up to take courses from MIT, Harvard, Linux, and Microsoft.
 Once again courses are available free but a certificate may be obtained by paying a small fee.

 www.Ted.com – While Ted Talks is not a traditional MOOC, it does provide the opportunity for you to learn something new.
 Individuals provide their expertise in the areas of technology, entertainment or design in the form of a talk.
 It is a good opportunity to learn from the experience of others.